 - Surviving spouses of veterans who died in service or from service-connected disabilities (whether or not such surviving spouses are veterans with their own entitlement and whether or not they are using their own entitlement on the loan).

+Thank you for stopping into our Maine real estate blog post on VA financing.
 The Veterans Administration has the last word, final say on who is actually exempt.
 Maine, wake up and start dreaming in blue and green.